How to Fix Your In-Ground Sprinkler System: A DIY Guide

 6. Reassemble: Apply plumber’s tape to the threads, then screw the head back onto the riser.
 Ensure it’s tight but not over-tightened.

-See also Can You Buy a Fishing License at Walmart in Alabama in 2024?
+See also How Much Does a Wisconsin Fishing License Cost at Walmart in 2024?

 7. Test the System: Turn the water back on and run the system to check for proper function and any leaks.